tylermercer/vue-apollo-fauna-tutorial/README.md

 ...
 ```

 If you run the app now, you should see a list of notes.
 (Note that we're using each note's id as its `key`.
-This is so that Vue has a unique id for each node in that v-for list.)
+This is so that Vue has a unique key for each node in that v-for list.)
 It also displays the number of notes.

 ## Add Functionality for Creating Notes